 Many team members are associated with universities and institutes and frequently give lectures and presentations, as well as analysis on television and other media, on issues relating to international criminal law.

 They have written many articles and chapters as well as leading practitioner guides in the field and provided lectures and training on international criminal and humanitarian law both here and abroad.
-Please see related publications [insert link] for more information.
+Please see related publications for more information.

 Members of Doughty Street Chambers regularly host and speak at conferences, seminars and events on international criminal law.
 Initiatives include a joint seminar series in collaboration with Chatham House entitled Milestones in International Criminal Justice, as well as a joint program of talks with Human Rights Watch on the International Criminal Court and international justice more broadly.

 Following a revised EU directive on website cookies, each company based, or doing business, in the EU is required to notify users about the cookies used on their website.

 To find out more about what cookies are, which cookies we use on this website and how to delete and block cookies, please see our Which cookies we use page.